-- Segments are based on the country or region where THK's customers are - operating profit (loss) plus interest and dividend income as a percentage of average total assets. - 3 This data reflects a modified reporting period that includes 9 months from consolidated companies whose fiscal years ended in March and 12 months from consolidated companies whose fiscal years ended in December.
+- 1 Segments are based on the country or region where THK's customers are located. - Return on assets (ROA) represents operating profit (loss) plus interest and dividend income as a percentage of average total assets - 3 This data reflects a modified reporting period that includes 9 months from consolidated companies whose fiscal years ended in March and 12 months from consolidated companies whose fiscal years ended in December.